phac-nml/irida/doc/user/tutorials/assembly/index.md

 8. `contigs-without-repeats-combined.fasta.zip`:  The assembled and filtered contigs, minus any repeat regions.
 9. `contigs-all-combined.fasta.zip`:  All contigs output from SPAdes, without any flitering.
 10. `spades-combined.log.zip`:  The log files from SPAdes.
-11. `flash-combined.log.zip`:  The log files from FLASH used to merge paired-end reads.
+11. `flash-combined.log.zip`:  The log files from FLASh used to merge paired-end reads.

 Viewing Provenance Information
 ==============================